ydixon/yolo_v3/README.md

 &#8226; Loss function				&#8226; Differential learning rates &#8226; Intermediate checkpoints		&#8226; Train-resuming
 </pre>
 **Need more work.
 Would add data-augmentation and implement better metrics to evaluate the model.
-The model should start see reasonable results around 10 epochs**
+The model should start seeing reasonable results after 10 epochs**
 ### CVATDataset.ipynb
 After using [CVAT](https://github.com/opencv/cvat) to create labels, this notebook will parse the CVAT label format(xml) and convert it to readable format by the network.
 We will also start using openCV to draw and save image because **openCV** deals with pixels instead of DPI compared to **PLT** library which is more convenient.
 ### custom_data_train.ipynb